rilesanmi/PlayWrightJS-UI-and-API-Test/README.md

 To run the Cucumber (Given When Then) feature files UI and API test in this project:
  - On CLI use command: npm run test:e2e tests/acceptance/features
- - to run the Cucumber feature files headless or headed, just chnge the value of headless to true or false as you wish, in the /cucumber.conf.js file
+ - to run the Cucumber feature files headless or headed, just change the value of headless to true or false as you wish, in the /cucumber.conf.js file